 Refined sugars also cause you to to gain weight quickly, by way of unhealthy calories.
 Being overweight makes your body more inclined to breaking out into zits, too.

 So, Does Soda Lead To Acne Or Not?

-If you are the kind of person that enjoys having a beverage on hand when going about your daily tasks, you might want to opt for more beneficial drinks like fresh juice or water, instead.
+If you are the kind of person that enjoys having a beverage on hand when going about your daily tasks, you might want to opt for more beneficial drinks like water8 or fresh juice, instead.
 We guarantee you that as soon as you cut down on your soda intake, you will be seeing an improvement in your complexion in no time!